drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Optimization of the Designed Series

-The initial lead was further optimized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/optimization-designed-series-272095d7'><i class='fa fa-play' aria-hidden='true'></i></button>The initial lead was further optimized.
 It was found that introducing a guanidine moiety (compound 21) significantly improved the inhibitory potency for Factor Xa (Ki = 9 nM) with a selectivity of about 10-fold as compared to thrombin.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.